 Chronic stress and burnout, as well as typical home-working complaints such as RSI, pose serious threats for employers.
 You need look no further than the costs of long-term absenteeism and high personnel turnover.
 So don’t let it get that far.
 Prevent work stress among your employees by supporting them with coaching sessions, daycare or a cleaning service, for example.

-You can also offer them benefits that enhance their financial wellbeing, such as financial advice or a retirement plan.
+You can also offer them employee benefits that enhance their financial wellbeing, such as financial advice or a retirement plan.
 Financial wellbeing is an integral part of corporate wellbeing, and deserves attention.
 The lack of a pension or financial buffer can cause employees a great deal of anxiety, to the extent that it can adversely affect them in how they go about their day-to-day activities.
 That’s the last thing you want as an employer.
 Support employees in their financial wellbeing ensuring they can meet current and ongoing financial obligations, feel secure in their financial future, and thrive in their work.

 2. Resilient employees can handle more work (and stress)

 Work stress is sometimes unavoidable.
 A flourishing company inevitably has to deal with deadlines and peak periods during which the workload is higher than normal.
 And don’t even get us started on the turbulence and tension that can go hand-in-hand with a merger or reorganisation.
 Employees who feel good about themselves are more resilient and better able to cope with such stressful situations.
 Because they can handle more, they can easily take busy periods in their stride.

 Do you want to increase the capacity and resilience of your team?
 Consider a coaching programme.
 This shows employees how to cope better with stress and how they can manage their time more intelligently.
 It will not only benefit them at work, but in their private lives too.